jyulin2000/CS435-Assignment-1/README.md

 How to run:

-(1) Compile project with the following command (if not on linux, do "javac Main.java" instead:
+(1) Compile project with the following command (if not on linux, do "javac Main.java" instead):

 make